 Employees who have been discriminated against can also file a claim of discrimination with the California Department of Fair Employment and Housing (DFEH) or the federal Equal Employment Opportunity Commission (EEOC).
 There are strict deadlines for filing a charge of discrimination with either agency.
 Generally speaking, a California employee has one year from the time of the discriminatory act to file a charge of discrimination with the DFEH, and 300 days to file a charge of discrimination with the EEOC.

-If you have been wrongfully mistreated by your employer, contact our Beverly Hills & Los Angeles Employment Law Attorney at E & L, LLP, at (213) 213-0000, for a free case evaluation and consultation.
-We don’t charge you until we win!
+If you have been wrongfully mistreated by your employer, contact our attorneys at E & L, LLP, at (213) 213-0000, for a free case evaluation and consultation.
+You don’t pay until we win!
+That’s our guarantee.